-2 Stable sources of funding include amounts due to customers and external financing in the form of: the issue of securities, subordinated liabilities and amounts due to financial institutions.
+&lt;sup>3 Stable sources of funding include amounts due to customers (including: funds from the issuance of bonds) and external financing in the form of: subordinated liabilities, debt securities in issue and amounts due to financial institutions.

-3 Peer group includes the following Groups: Pekao SA, BRE Bank SA, ING Bank Śląski SA, BZ WBK SA.
-Ratio calculations are based on the data available in consolidated annual reports of the particular banks (data for the years 2005-2011), and due to lack of publications of some of the banks from the peer group consolidated annual reports for 2012 before publication date of consolidated annual report of the PKO Bank Polski SA Group, data for 3 quarters of 2012 of these banks, as data representing trends in 2012, was adopted.
+&lt;sup>4 Peer group includes: Pekao SA, BRE Bank SA, ING Bank Śląski SA, BZ WBK SA.
+Ratio calculations are based on the data available in annual reports of the particular banks (data for the years 2005-2011), and due to lack of publications of some of the banks from the peer group annual reports for 2012 before publication date of annual report of PKO Bank Polski SA, data for 3 quarters of 2012 of these banks, as data representing trends in 2012, was adopted.
 All data is weighted by total assets.